 - GIAC Certified Forensic Examiner (GCFE), January 2013

 - Certified Forensic Computer Examiner (CFCE), December 2012

 - GIAC Certified Penetration Tester (GPEN), July 2012

 - GIAC Certified Forensic Analyst (GCFA), November 2011

 - Certified Information Systems Security Professional (CISSP), December 2010

 - EnCase Certified Examiner (EnCE), July 2010 - July 2019

 This is what students are saying about SANS Certified Instructor and course author Alissa Torres:

-"I love the energy of Alissa Torres' presentation style." - M. Scott Saul, FBI
+"I love the energy of Alissa Torres' presentation style." - Scott S., US Govt.